Chart Color Schemes

 Logan Central has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects likely to impact this region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 24 projects likely affecting this region.
 Notable initiatives include Loganlea Station Relocation, Logan Central Plaza Residential Development, Slacks Creek Recovery Plan, and Meadowbrook Shopping Centre Expansion.
-The following list details those projects deemed most relevant.
+The following list details the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.